marvelm/keymouse-windows/README.md

 with regard to OSX and seemingly impossible for X.

-There is also a significant reduction in memory usage because it runs on .NET and the lack of a Clojure jar.
-I have not yet benchmarked the application
+There is also a significant reduction in memory usage because it runs on .NET and does not need to load the Clojure jar.
+I have not yet benchmarked the application.

 ### Usage